+Software-as-a-Service arrangements

-Amendment Standards / IFRIC Agenda Decisions Description Software-as-a-Service arrangements The IFRS Interpretations Committee has published two agenda decisions clarifying how arrangements in respect of a specific part of cloud technology, Software-as-a-Service (SaaS), should be accounted for.
-The agenda decisions do not address the accounting for other components of cloud technology such as Infrastructure-as-a-Service and Platform-as-a-Service: • The first agenda decision, published in March 2019, concludes that SaaS arrangements are likely to be service arrangements, rather than intangible or leased assets.
-This is because the customer typically only has a right to receive future access to the supplier's software running on the supplier's cloud infrastructure and therefore the supplier controls the intellectual property (IP) of the underlying software code • The second agenda decision, published in April 2021, deals with specific circumstances in relation to configuration and customisation costs incurred in implementing SaaS: In limited circumstances, certain configuration and customisation activities undertaken in implementing SaaS arrangements may give rise to a separate asset, where the customer controls the IP of the underlying software code.
-For example, the development of bridging modules to existing on-premise systems or bespoke additional software capability In all other instances, configuration and customisation costs will be an operating expense.
+The IFRS Interpretations Committee has published two agenda decisions clarifying how arrangements in respect of a specific part of cloud technology, Software-as-a-Service (SaaS), should be accounted for.
+The agenda decisions do not address the accounting for other components of cloud technology such as Infrastructure-as-a-Service and Platform-as-a-Service:

+- The first agenda decision, published in March 2019, concludes that SaaS arrangements are likely to be service arrangements, rather than intangible or leased assets.
+This is because the customer typically only has a right to receive future access to the supplier's software running on the supplier's cloud infrastructure and therefore the supplier controls the intellectual property (IP) of the underlying software - The second agenda decision, published in April 2021, deals with specific circumstances in relation to configuration and customisation costs incurred in implementing SaaS - In limited circumstances, certain configuration and customisation activities undertaken in implementing SaaS arrangements may give rise to a separate asset, where the customer controls the IP of the underlying software code.
+For example, the development of bridging modules to existing on-premise systems or bespoke additional software capability - In all other instances, configuration and customisation costs will be an operating expense.
 They are generally recognised in profit or loss as the customisation and configuration services are performed or, in certain circumstances, over the SaaS contract term when access to the cloud application software is provided.

 The Group has assessed the implications of the recent agenda decisions on its SaaS arrangements which were in place during the current financial reporting period and where relevant and applicable, has recognised configuration and customisation costs incurred in implementing SaaS arrangements over the SaaS contract term when access to the cloud application software is provided.
 Refer to Note.
-12 Intangibles for details of the Group's accounting policies in relation to intangible assets. amendments did not have any impact on the amounts recognised in prior periods and icantly affect current or future periods.
-Australian Accounting Sta rds and Interpretations not yet mandatory or early adopted andards (AASs) and Interpretations that have recently been issued or amended but we not been early adopted by the consolidated entity for the annual reporting period
+12 Intangibles for details of the Group's accounting policies in relation to intangible assets

+The other new or revised amendments did not have any impact on the amounts recognised in prior periods and are not expected to significantly affect current or future periods.

+New Accounting Standards and Interpretations not yet mandatory or early adopted

+Australian Accounting Standards (AASs) and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the consolidated entity for the annual reporting period ended 27 June 2021.

-Standards in issue but not yet effective New or revised requirement When effective AASB 2020-8 Amendments to Australian Accounting Standards - Interest Rate Benchmark Reform - Phase 2 - Effective for annual reporting periods beginning on or after 1 January 2021 AASB 2020-1 Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non-current and AASB 2020 6 Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non-current - Deferral of Effective Date - January 2023 AASB 2020-3 Amendments to Australian Accounting Standards - Annual Improvements 2018-2020 and Other Amendments Effective for annual reporting periods beginning on or after 1 January 2022 AASB 17 Insurance Contracts and AASB 2020-5 Amendments to Australian Accounting Standards - Insurance Contracts Effective for annual reporting periods beginning on or after 1 January 2023 AASB 2021-2 Amendments to Australian Accounting Standards - Disclosure of Accounting Policies and Definition of Accounting Estimates Effective for annual reporting periods beginning on or after 1 January 2023
+When effective

+Standards in issue but not vet effective New or revised requirement ffective for annual reporting periods beginning on or after anuary 2021

+AASB 2020-8 Amenaments to Australian Accounting Standards - Eff Interes st Rate B Benchmark Ref orn n - Phase 2 Jar

+Classification of Liabilities as Current or Non-current and AASB 2020- January 2023 6 Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non-current - Deferral of Effective Date

+AASB 2020-1 Amendments to Australian Accounting Standards - Effective for annual reporting periods beginning on or after 1

+AASB 2020-3 Amendments to Australian Accounting Standards -Annual Improvements 2018-2020 and Other Amendments

+Effective for annual reporting periods beginning on or after 1 January 2022

+AASB 17 Insurance Contracts and AASB 2020-5 Amendments to Australian Accounting Standards - Insurance Contracts

+Effective for annual reporting periods beginning on or after 1 January 2023

+AASB 2021-2 Amendments to Australian Accounting Standards -Disclosure of Accounting Policies and Definition of Accounting

+Effective for annual reporting periods beginning on or after 1 January 2023